 By Estate Cloud - over 2 years ago - Kenya

-The Kenya Mortgage Refinancing Company (KMRC) last week disbursed the first batch of affordable mortgage financing to banks, to a tune of Sh.2.75 billion
+The Kenya Mortgage Refinancing Company (KMRC) last week disbursed the first batch of affordable mortgage financing to banks, to the tune of Sh.2.75 billion.

 The amount was allocated to participating primary mortgage lenders (PMLs) including KCB Bank, HF Bank, Stima Sacco and Tower Sacco, each receiving KSh.2.13 billion, KSh.514 million, KSh.69 million and KSh.29 million respectively.